handsontable/hyperformula/docs/guide/known-limitations.md

 culture-insensitive strings.
 HyperFormula requires the full International Components for Unicode (ICU) to be supported.
 [Learn more](https://nodejs.org/api/intl.html#intl_embed_the_entire_icu_full_icu)
-* GPU acceleration is used only by matrix functions: MMULT, MEDIANPOOL, MAXPOOL.
 * GPU.js works only in browsers that support ES6.
 [Learn more](enabling-gpu-acceleration.md)
 * Multiple workbooks are not supported.
 One instance of HyperFormula can handle only one workbook with multiple worksheets at a time.